You are here: Home Finances Reverse Mortgages ... Summary

 A reverse mortgage is particularly good for a person who has few assets other than a home.

-Like regular mortgages, reverse mortgages come with either a fixed-rate or an adjustable-rate.
+Like regular mortgages, reverse mortgages come with a choice of interest that is fixed (a fixed-rate) or adjustable (an adjustable-rate).

 The federal government requires borrowers to attend a counseling session before entering into a Reverse Mortgage.